progzone122/voice-over-translation/README-EN.md

 }
 ```

+## Tested browsers and loaders

-## The extension has been tested in the following browsers:
+The extension has been tested in the following browsers:

 | Status | Browser                   | Min.
 Browser Version | Platform                | Extension                                                                                   |
 | ------ | ------------------------- | -------------------- | ----------------------- | ------------------------------------------------------------------------------------------- |